simon-v/minipos/README.md

 You will need an Internet-connected computer with Python 2 and `python-qrcode` installed, as the server.
 It does not need to be Internet-accessible, unless it is your explicit intention.
 It can also reside on the same computer you will be connecting from, if convenient.

-Place the executable, the accompanying library and configuration files in a convenient location.
-Copy `minipos.cfg.sample` to `minipos.cfg` and edit it to your liking.
+Place the executable and accompanying library files in a convenient location.
+Decide where to keep your local data. `minipos` will look for it in the following places:

+* `$HOME/.minipos`
+* `$HOME/.config/minipos`
+* The same directory as the executable and the library files
+* The current directory

-Place the distribution files in a convenient location.
-Copy `minipos.cfg.sample` to `minipos.cfg` and edit it to your liking.
+Copy `minipos.cfg.sample` to `minipos.cfg` in your data directory and edit it to your liking.

-Next, create a file named `address.list` and put your receiving addresses there, one address per line.
+Next, create a file in your data directory named `address.list` and put your receiving addresses there, one address per line.
 You will need at least one address, and at least as many as the number of simultaneous payments you expect to receive (if at no point do you expect to process more than one customer at once, then one receiving address is enough).

 If you would like to have a custom header and footer on your log pages, add the relevant HTML to the `log_header.html` and `log_footer.html` files.
-If you wish to include images in that HTML, place your files files in the same directory.
+If you wish to include images in that HTML, place your image files in the data directory as well.
+In case of those template files, anything that is placed in the data directory takes precedence over the defaults in the library directory.

 Finally, start the `minipos` executable, and take note of this computer's IP address.
 You will use it to connect to the `minipos` server.